Q and A

 Nope.
 Although some of us are seniors, we welcome people of all ages.

-Can a unit be used as a seasonal/vacation property?
+Can I use my unit as a seasonal/vacation property?

 How did you decide on the pricing?